opentripplanner/OpenTripPlanner/docs/Basic-Tutorial.md

 The graph build operation should take about one minute to complete, and then you'll see a `Grizzly server running` message.
 At this point you have an OpenTripPlanner server running locally and can open [http://localhost:8080/](http://localhost:8080/) in a web browser.
 You should be presented with a web client that will interact with your local OpenTripPlanner instance.

-This map-based user interface is in fact sending HTTP GET requests to the OTP server running on your local machine at [http://localhost:8080/](http://localhost:8080/).
+This map-based user interface is in fact sending HTTP GET requests to the OTP server running on your local machine.
 It can be informative to watch the HTTP requests and responses being generated using the developer tools in your web browser.

 OTP's built-in web server will run by default on ports 8080 and 8081.
 If by any chance some other software is already using those port numbers, you can specify different port numbers with switches like `--port 8801 --securePort 8802`.